peace-at-uva/ds5030/README.md

-This stores all of my files for DS5030: Understanding Uncertainty The folder, "working-files" stores base code and other files (e.g. datasets, images) needed to run the code.
-The folder, "hw-delivery" stores output for homework assignments.
-Other documents needed for class like the syllabus, readings, etc. are stored locally.
+# DS5030 — Understanding Uncertainty

+This repository contains my coursework for **DS5030: Understanding Uncertainty**.

+## Repository Structure

+- **`working-files/`**
+  Contains source files used to complete assignments, including:
+  - R Markdown files (`.Rmd`)
+  - Images
+  - Datasets and other supporting materials required to run the code

+- **`hw-delivery/`**
+  Contains finalized homework outputs (e.g. rendered PDF submissions).

+## Notes

+Additional course materials such as the syllabus, readings, and personal notes are stored locally and are not included in this repository.

+---